duckytran2k6/CLI_QuackyENC/MacOS_Instruction.md

 ## _Please follow these steps to install and run the tool on macOS._

+### 🔒 **Security Notice:**
+* ✅ QuackyENC is open-source — view the source code at [https://github.com/duckytran2k6/CLI_QuackyENC].
+* ✅ You can verify file integrity using the SHA256 checksum from the release page.
+* ✅ QuackyENC does not modify system files or require admin privileges.

 ### ✅ **System Requirements:**
 - macOS 12.0 Monterey or newer.
 - Intel or Apple Silicon (M1/M2) CPU.